saikz72/Flixster/README.md

-# Project S - *FLIXSTER APP*
+# Project 2 - *FLIXSTER APPe*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Your Name Here**
+**FLIXSTER APP** shows the latest movies currently playing in theaters.
+The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **72** hours spent in total